dwave-examples/3d-bin-packing/README.md

 Note that in this example, we do not model support or load-bearing constraints for cases.
 Therefore, it is possible that larger cases are packed over smaller cases without having full support.

+## Problem Description
+The objective included in the 3D-bin packing problem minimizes the height of the cases in the bins, as well as the number of bins used to pack the cases.
+The goal is to ensure that the cases are securely packed within the fewest bins possible.

+The constraints for this problem fall into multiple categories.
+Orientation constraints focus on restricting cases to a single orientation.
+Case and bin assignment constraints ensure that each case is placed in exactly one bin, that the chosen bin is in use, and that there are no gaps between bins.
+Geometric constraints are used to make sure cases aren't assigned to positions that would cause an overlap with another case.
+Bin boundary constraints enforce that cases are placed completely inside their designated bin.

 ## Model Overview

 In this example, to model multiple bins we assume that bins are located back-to-back